LispEngineer/EthernetRepeater/README.md

       or 0x49 or 8'b0010_1001.
 It seems the old (or new?) speed is shown during this misatch.
     * I guess we just ignore the mismatches.
     * WHAT ABOUT receive errors?

+* The packets we start to receive get ended with 0,1 - carrier something - according to our counters.
+They don't have errors (receive error counter is 0) and don't have normal ends.

+* If we get RX_ERR (RX_ER, RXERR), what do we do with the data in that byte/nibble?
+  * For now, I am just ignoring it

 ## Known Bugs